-Meditation has evolved quite a ways in to the mainstream over the past decade.
+Meditation has evolved quite a ways into the mainstream over the past decade.
 Where once, people would scoff at the thought of meditating; judging this in a way as if they must be out of their minds (pun intended) to do this daily.
-Yet now, its much more widely accepted, spoken of and certainly gaining popularity.
+Yet now, it’s much more widely accepted, spoken of and certainly gaining popularity.

 Countless studies have confirmed its varying benefits.
 And the percentage of successful people around the world that use meditation as a part of their foundational morning routines continues to grow.

 Sadly though, a lot of people put this into the “I know I should” category.
 Which in turn, results in this mildly destructive loop reminding themselves of disappointment.